cloudfoundry/loggregator-agent-release/README.md

 ### Prom Scraper
 A simple agent that reads from any local prometheus-scrapable endpoint and forwards the results to Loggregator.
-Configurable via files in colocated bosh jobs as described in the [docs][prom-scraper]
+Configurable via files in colocated bosh jobs as described in the [docs][prom-scraper] scrapes are avoided in an HA environment.

+### Metrics agent
+A simple agent that receives metrics from the Forwarder Agent and exposes them on a prometheus-scrapable endpoint.
+More information can be found in the [docs][metrics-agent]

 ## More Resources and Documentation